a-nik-et/automated-server-provisioning/README.md

 Feel free to fork this repository and make improvements!
 Contributions are welcome.

 ## License
-This project is licensed under the **MIT License**.
+This project is open-source.

 ## My Cloud Journey 🌩️
 > "Every great cloud architect was once a beginner who never stopped learning.
 Keep building! 🚀"

- 📢 Follow my journey on [LinkedIn](www.linkedin.com/in/aniket1308) & Star ⭐ this repo if you found it useful!
+ 📢 Follow my journey on [LinkedIn](https://www.linkedin.com/in/aniket1308/) & Star ⭐ this repo if you found it useful!